Skip to content

 This is usually caused by the npm global package path not being added to the PATH environment variable.

-1. Check the npm global prefix:
+1. View the npm global package path:

 powershell